Ignition interlock device: Adoption

+Some commercial and public organizations have also voluntarily adopted ignition interlock devices for their vehicle fleet, to reduce the risk of monetary and reputational damages from accidents caused by a drunk driving employee.

+Oceania

 Australia

-Interlock devices are used in the states of Victoria, South Australia, Western Australia, Tasmania,New South Wales, and Queensland.
+Interlock devices are used in the states of Victoria, South Australia, Western Australia, Tasmania, New South Wales, and Queensland.
 The Northern Territory and the ACT are also looking into their use.